 - 2nd leading cause of lung cancer after smoking; and

-- the leading cause of lung cancer for people who have never smoked.
-This depends on the concentration of radon gas and the number of years a person is exposed.
+- the leading cause of lung cancer for people who have never smoked – this depends on the concentration of radon gas and the number of years a person is exposed.

-- Smokers are more at risk to developing cancer in relation to long-term radon exposure.
+Smokers are more at risk to developing cancer in relation to long-term radon exposure

-Radon in Yukon
+Radon in the Yukon

-Yukon has the 3rd highest percentage of homes that tested above 200 (Bq/m3).
-There is radon in all Yukon communities and every subdivision in Whitehorse.
+There's radon in all Yukon communities and every subdivision in Whitehorse.

 Each home is different.
 Radon levels will be different based on: